k-rheault/agentic-ai-with-semantic-kernel/README.md

 ## How to Run the Project

 You can run the agents using either a local model (via [Ollama](https://ollama.com)) or OpenAI's cloud models.
-To switch between them, update the chat completion configuration in the [`Init` method](https://github.com/Alexgoon/agentic-ai-with-semantic-kernel/blob/f1b5f8390ba2669723910c4a252319e2bd4bb406/HealthyCoding_Agentic/Infrastructure/AgentService.cs#L17):

 ### Run with Ollama